Last Updated: 4 October 2016 - 9:49 am

 Field Trip Assemble at The Heritage Centre – Museum

 10.00am Bus tour through Shackleton country.
-A Visit to Ballitore and the home of Mary Leadbeater, writer and ancestor of Ernest Shackleton, the Quaker Meeting House and the Shaker Store.
+A Visit to Ballitore and the home of Mary Leadbeater, writer and ancestor of Ernest Shackleton and Quaker Meeting House.

 Information on Contributors